cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

     compiling with VS2010 (not with VS2008).
     xxxxxxxxxx

-- The release of CT 1.4.31 now is compiled with VS2010. xxxxxxxFM (It's still possible to compile the sources with VS2008. xxxxxxxxxxxxxxxFM)
+- The release of CT 1.4.31 now is compiled with VS2010.
+  From CT 1.5.00 VS 2015 is used for compilation.

 b) Changes within the user documentation / on the websites:

 - Online help: updated some topics.

-- CrypTool script: - Some corrections and additions
+- CrypTool book: - Edition 12 is a major update, many corrections and additions
-                   - Additional chapters about bitblock and bitstream encryption, and with a Survey on Current Academic Results for Solving Discrete Logarithms And Factoring  xxxxxBE
+                 - Additional chapters about bitblock and bitstream encryption, and with a Survey on Current Academic Results for Solving Discrete Logarithms And Factoring
                  - Inclusion of further Sage code samples (for primitive roots and RSA fix points)  xxxxxBE
-                   - Appendices with function overviews also for CT2 and JCT.  xxxxxBE Added the menu paths of CT2 and JCT in the foot notes.
+                 - Appendices with function overviews also for CT2 and JCT.  xxxxxBE
+                 - Added the menu paths of CT2 and JCT in the foot notes.

 - Updated presentation about CT1.  xxxxxBE
   The description of the overall CrypTool project, and the information about